A TENS unit is an electrical device used to alleviate pain, restore sensation, and assist recovery from injury, illness or accident.

-A: There is a common misconception that this type of device can be used to stimulate muscles to contract and thereby promote muscle growth.
+A: There is a common misconception that this type of device will stimulate muscles to contract and thereby promote muscle growth.
 But that is not what a TENS unit is designed to do.
 If that is what you are after you’ll want to look into an Electric Muscle Stimulator or EMS (18).

 Q: Are TENS units effective or is it all in my head?

-A: If your head perceives a reduced amount of pain then the TENS unit is effective.
+A: If your head perceives a reduced amount of pain, then the TENS unit is effective.
 Pain, after all is nothing but a signal sent from a nerve to the brain alerting you that something is wrong (19).
 Anything that can reduce those pain signals in your brain can be said to provide effective pain relief.
-So TENS units are effective and yes, it’s all in your head because that’s where pain is perceived or relieved.
+So TENS units are effective, and yes, it’s all in your head because that’s where the pain is perceived or relieved.

 Q: Can you be electrocuted by a TENS unit?